 Insensitivity: Lacks capacity to experience emotions or understand others' emotions adequately, making it difficult for the person to maintain warm relationships with others.

 Most likely to be candid in intentions towards others and is most likely to maintain high morals in most of the situations.
 Least likely to believe in manipulating others or bending rules to achieve personal benefits and is most likely to consider safety of bank assets (including cash) as priority.

 Somewhat likely to display concern for others and get somewhat affected by others' pain, distress and misfortune.
-Sometimes likely to display lack of guilt or remorse when one's actions harm others.
-Somewhat likely to demonstrate concern and understanding of others' feelings, thoughts and experiences by putting oneself in their frame of reference only sometimes.
+May at times display lack of guilt or remorse when one's actions harm others.
+Somewhat likely to demonstrate concern and understanding of others' feelings, thoughts and experiences by putting oneself in their frame of reference.
 Somewhat prone to experience contradictory emotions especially when others are in an unpleasant emotional state.
 Less likely to show warm and friendly disposition towards customers, or give an emphasis on their requirements.

 Has the tendency to act diligently and to consider the long-term consequences of one's actions.
-Most likely to be cautions and most likely to think through the situations involving customers before acting.
+Most likely to be cautious and most likely to think through the situations involving customers before acting.